AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *Rising Dragon Fist.* When you take the Attack action on your turn, you can replace one of your attacks with an elementally empowered uppercut.
 Make an Unarmed Strike against a target within range.
 This attack deals an additional 1d6 of your associated damage type, and the target must succeed on a Strength Saving Throw (DC 8 plus your Strength or Dexterity Modifier and Proficiency Bonus) or be knocked Prone.
 Additionally, creatures within 5 feet of the target take half damage from the attack.

 *Elemental Spirit Explosion.* As an Action on your turn, you call forth a sphere of magical energy and unleash it on your enemies.
-Each creature in a 20-foot-radius sphere centred on a point of your choice within 60 feet must make a Constitution Saving Throw (DC 8 plus your Constitution Modifier and Proficiency Bonus).
-On a failed save, creatures within the sphere take damage equal to and of the same damage type as your breath weapon.
+Each creature in a 20-foot-radius Sphere centred on a point of your choice within 60 feet must make a Constitution Saving Throw (DC 8 plus your Constitution Modifier and Proficiency Bonus).
+On a failed save, creatures within the Sphere take damage equal to and of the same damage type as your Breath Weapon.
 When you use this ability, a number of creatures equal to your Proficiency Bonus that can see you within 60 feet of you can use their Reaction to lend you their energy, increasing the damage dealt by this ability by 1d6 per Reaction used.

 {{pageNumber,auto}}
 {{footnote PART 2 | CHARACTER OPTIONS}}